ActiveEngagement/tailwind-colorize-plugin/README.md

 ## Syntax

-The plugin uses a PEG parser to tokenize the expression in real time.
-The expression must start with a color and may include method chains that manipulate and return a new `Color` instance.
+A PEG parser is used to analyze and tokenize the expression in real time.
+The expression must start with a color and may include methods chained together that will return a new `Color` instance.
 A color may be a CSS color name, a Tailwind theme color, `hex`, `rgb`, or `hsl` format.
-For a more detailed description of the lexical grammar, you may wish to refer to the definition file `grammar.pegjs`.
+For a more detailed description of the grammar, you may wish to refer to the definition file `grammar.pegjs`.

-*The syntax is sensitive to whitespace.
-DO NOT use any spaces.*
+*Due to the way CSS and Tailwind is parsed, the syntax is intentionally sensitive to whitespace.
+Opposite of Python, DO NOT use any spaces!*

 ### Color Syntax